Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Governing equations

 The determinant of the Jacobian corresponding to the transformation between $(p_\parallel, \vec{p}_\perp)$ to $(p, \xi)$, under azimuthal symmetry, is given by $J=p^2$ (see \ref{sec:coordinate}).
 Thus, the definition of the divergence of a vector $\vv = (v_1, v_2)$ in $(p,\xi)$ becomes

-One can easily show that the electric field ``advection'' term in~\eqref{eqn:rfp}, $\big(-E \xi, - E ({1-\xi^2})/{p} \big)$, is divergence-free.
+One can \editAll{easily}{} show that the electric field ``advection'' term in~\eqref{eqn:rfp}, $\big(-E \xi, - E ({1-\xi^2})/{p} \big)$, is divergence-free.
 This is in fact more obvious in the coordinate of $(p_\parallel, \mathbf{p}_\perp)$, as the RFP equation in $(p_\parallel, \mathbf{p}_\perp)$ becomes

-and $E$ is a constant.
-It is also easy to see that $f p^2$ is a conserved value in the coordinate of $(p, \xi)$, which is consistent with the fact that the distribution function is conservative in $(p_\parallel, \mathbf{p}_\perp)$.
-As a result, a finite volume method is chosen in this study to satisfy the conservation of the distribution.
+and $E$ is a constant. \editAll{It is also easy to see that}{Moreover,} $f p^2$ is a conserved value in the coordinate of $(p, \xi)$, which is consistent with the fact that the distribution function is conservative in $(p_\parallel, \mathbf{p}_\perp)$.
+As a result, a \editOne{finite volume}{conservative finite difference} method is chosen in this study to satisfy the conservation of the distribution.